na-na-hi/renget/archive/how2playba.md

 Your units also have different environmental moods (affinity) depending on the terrain.
 While this isn't a major concern early on, once you have a big enough roster you can try swapping around some units.
 ![Affinity](https://i.imgur.com/8kE8mtH.jpg)

-The subskill of supports don't stack with each other if they have the same description (e.g. double ATK subskills don't stack).
-If they are the same, the level of the support in the right slot's subskill will be used, not the highest level one.
+The sub skill of supports don't stack with each other if they have the same description (e.g. double ATK sub skills don't stack).
+If they are the same, the level of the support in the right slot's sub skill will be used.
+Not the highest level one.
 For raids the strongest support combo is (generally) Crit DMG + ATK sub skill.

 [This google doc](https://docs.google.com/spreadsheets/d/1BO-Uh_CsAOIetPjrNyFy9-7r1a4RAtVwK135bBC3hzM/edit#gid=2128322015) provides a more comprehensive and up-to-date guide to team formations.